Aurelia-Axis/InsurO/README.md

   <img src="GigShield delivery p.png" width="60%">
 </p>

-# GigShield - AI Powered Parametric Insurance for Gig Delivery Workers
+# GigShield - AI Powered Parametric Insurance for Delivery Partners

-## Protecting Gig Workers From Income Disruptions using an AI-enabled parametric insurance platform
+## Where Disruption Meets Protection, and Hustle Never Breaks

 GigShield is an AI-driven parametric insurance platform designed to protect delivery partners from income loss caused by external disruptions such as Traffic congestion, Algorithm changes, Weather or external issues etc.